Pool Construction Permits in

 Standard Ordinances & Processing Time

-While local rules in New Castle County may vary slightly from municipality to municipality, standard US zoning dictates that: Federal and local safety codes mandate a minimum 48-inch physical barrier (fence) around the pool with self-closing, self-latching gates to prevent accidental drownings.
+Key code points for a Pool Construction in New Castle County: Federal and local safety codes mandate a minimum 48-inch physical barrier (fence) around the pool with self-closing, self-latching gates to prevent accidental drownings.

 Frequently Asked Questions